happyananya/Anomalyze/README.md

 ---

-### Step 5 — Stream logs into Kafka
+### 5. Stream logs into Kafka

-This reads `HDFS.log` line by line and publishes each line as a JSON message to the `hdfs-logs` Kafka topic.
+Reads `HDFS.log` line by line and publishes each line as a JSON message to the `hdfs-logs` topic.

 ```bash
 python -m producer.producer \